Skip to content

 Chris Sheffield plays Harry, an aimless young man living in the isolated community of Block Island.
 He lives with his aging father Tom, his sisters long since having departed for life on the mainland.
 He returns home one night to find Tom standing outside in a stupor, staring at the neighbor’s dog.
 Tom shrugs it off, but Harry senses something’s wrong.
 The next morning, Tom is missing.
 When he turns up, Tom struggles to account for the time he’s been gone.
 Harry’s investigation into his father’s strange behavior leads him down a similar path of blackouts and missing time.
 Spoilers follow.

 I wanted to like this more.
 Early on, directors Kevin and Matthew McManus use the island location, desolate sea, and dark photography to generate a Lovecraftian sense of isolation and insignificance.
 The cast proves strong.
-I loved Jim Cummings as Harry’s conspiracy-minded friend, but Neville Archambault’s turn as Harry stands out.
+I loved Jim Cummings as Harry’s conspiracy-minded friend, but Neville Archambault’s turn as Tom stands out.
 The scene where he growls “Girl!” chills.
 His delivery—imbued with a subtle dissonance—evokes the stuff of nightmares.

 But I never felt invested in Harry.
 He’s myopic and immature.
 His insistence on withholding information harkens to the slasher victim running up the stairs instead of out of the house.
 As the narrative stakes ramp up, the emotional stakes lag.
 I don’t fault Sheffield, who convinces in the part.
 His character just can’t carry the story.